 The event promoted knowledge exchange between experts in the discovery and preservation of artefacts discovered on the sea bed, and those involved in the curation of the exhibits and the communication of the rich histories behind them.

-The event will be of most interest to local authority, Royal Naval and private UCH exhibitors; those with a general interest in marine archaeology; and the broader maritime history community.
+The event was of most interest to local authority, Royal Naval and private UCH exhibitors; those with a general interest in marine archaeology; and the broader maritime history community.
 The Plymouth region is an enduring attraction to those interested in UCH, with numerous and significant artefacts lying on the sea bed.
 Some of these are accessible, while many others remain inaccessible; sometimes as a result of regulatory control limiting, or in some cases prohibiting access.